santiago-sanitation-systems/Santiago.jl/README.md

 # Usage

 Some functions of `SanitationSystemMassFlow` are parallelized.
-To use this feature start Julia with multiple threads.
+To use this feature you need to start Julia with multiple threads.

 ## Minimal Example